Back to Blog

 Understanding OPT

-• STEM OPT Extension: Additional 24 months for STEM degrees
+STEM OPT Extension: An Additional 24 Months

 The OPT to H-1B Timeline